Materials science: Composites

 Another application of materials science in industry is making composite materials.
 These are structured materials composed of two or more macroscopic phases.

 Applications range from structural elements such as steel-reinforced concrete, to the thermal insulating tiles, which play a key and integral role in NASA's Space Shuttle thermal protection system, which is used to protect the surface of the shuttle from the heat of re-entry into the Earth's atmosphere.
 One example is reinforced Carbon-Carbon (RCC), the light gray material, which withstands re-entry temperatures up to 1510 C and protects the Space Shuttle's wing leading edges and nose cap.
 RCC is a laminated composite material made from graphite rayon cloth and impregnated with a phenolic resin.
-After curing at high temperature in an autoclave, the laminate is pyrolized to convert the resin to carbon, impregnated with furfural alcohol in a vacuum chamber, and cured-pyrolized to convert the furfural alcohol to carbon.
-To provide oxidation resistance for reuse ability, the outer layers of the RCC are converted to silicon carbide.
+After curing at high temperature in an autoclave, the laminate is pyrolized to convert the resin to carbon, impregnated with furfuryl alcohol in a vacuum chamber, and cured-pyrolized to convert the furfuryl alcohol to carbon.
+To provide oxidation resistance for reusability, the outer layers of the RCC are converted to silicon carbide.

 Other examples can be seen in the "plastic" casings of television sets, cell-phones and so on.
 These plastic casings are usually a composite material made up of a thermoplastic matrix such as acrylonitrile butadiene styrene (ABS) in which calcium carbonate chalk, talc, glass fibers or carbon fibers have been added for added strength, bulk, or electrostatic dispersion.
 These additions may be termed reinforcing fibers, or dispersants, depending on their purpose.